hirakida/spring-boot-demo/docker/jib/README.md

-push to Docker Hub
+Push to Docker Hub
 ```
  ./gradlew jib
 ```

-build my image to a Docker deamon
+Build my image to a Docker deamon
 ```
  ./gradlew jibDockerBuild
 ```